SRFS Sidebar Menu

 How to Find a Job

-It is the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
-A student may only work for a supervisor who has a job listed on the Student Employment website.
+It’s the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
+A student may only work for a hiring manager who has a job listed on Workday@Penn.
+Login to Workday and click Careers, and then click Find Jobs for Student Employment.

 If you have not already done so, prepare a resume.
 When a supervisor has multiple inquiries about a job, the supervisor may use the resume to select students to be interviewed.